 ONC NON-INTERRUMPTIVE (ONC-NI) [18] consists of a set of low priority DDIs feasible for non-interruptive alerts that aims to reduce alert fatigue for the provider’s workflow of EHRs.
 We retrieved information regarding the clinical significance and evidence level features.
 Like ONC HIGH-PRIORITY, this is also a one-time updated project published in September 2012.

-These two projects comes from research organized by the Office of The National Coordinator for Health Information Technology (ONC) where in both cases the set of DDIs was a consensus between the different commercial drug providers that participated.
+These two projects come from research organized by the Office of The National Coordinator for Health Information Technology (ONC) where in both cases the set of DDIs was a consensus between the different commercial drug providers that participated.
 The projects were already treated by [], parsing their drug names to Drugbank identifiers.
 DDI datasets were extracted from that source in February 2020.

 DDI CORPUS 2011 / 2013